insoo67park/monitoringEngine_reactJs_threeJs/README.md

 16. preset management (add preset, goto preset, remove preset, update preset, list preset)
 17. animate (pre-defined 2 ~ 3 kind of animation)

 # How to use
+1. Make model which you want to monitor using tool like three.js editor, blender, schech up or autodesk) -> If you use blender, schech up or autodesk you can extract its model as extension .dae file then import it into three.js editor and then you can modify and extract it to file extension json.
+   -> Three are two kind of three.js editors (web appliation and windows based program) which has same functionality.
+2. In your monitor application
+   -> let engine = new MonEngine('myMonitor');
+   -> engine.load('my json file');
+   -> you can use this engine using above api